13. Graphics#

 Sweave or knitr

 In practice, we might be interested in exercising our creative endeavours on different devices.
-For instance:
+For instance, to draw something in a PDF file, we can call:

 # ... calls to plotting functions...